mirror-shades/popaman/README.md

 ## TODO

-- [ ] Add support for installing binaries from URLS
 - [x] Usage: portman <command> [options]
 - [x] install <package> Install a package (currently only supports installing from a downloaded binary)
 - [x] install <package> -g Install a package globally